-A "vote withheld," in the case of the proposal regarding the election of directors, or an "abstention," in the case of the second, third, fourth, and fifth proposals, represents a stockholder's affirmative choice to decline to vote on a proposal.
+A "vote withheld," in the case of the proposal regarding the election of directors, or an "abstention," in the case of the second, third and fourth proposals, represents a stockholder's affirmative choice to decline to vote on a proposal.
 Votes withheld and abstentions are counted as present and entitled to vote for purposes of determining a quorum.
-Votes withheld have no effect on the election of directors and abstentions have no effect on the second, third and fifth proposals.
+Votes withheld have no effect on the election of directors.
+Abstentions have no effect on the second and fourth proposals and have the effect of a vote "AGAINST" the third proposal.